openqasm/openqasm/CONTRIBUTING.md

 sure they're included with the code in your PR.

 ### Tags

 Git tags are used to tag the specific commit associated with a versioned release.

-Tags must take the form of `<major>.<minor>.<patch>-<labels>`.
-For example the semver `3.2.1` would point to the language specification with major version 3 (OpenQASM 3), minor version 2, and, patch version 1.
-The current development version would therefore be `3.3.0-dev`.
+Tags must take the form `<major>.<minor>.<patch>-<labels>`.
+For example, the semver `3.2.1` would point to the release with major version 3 (OpenQASM 3), minor version 2, and, patch version 1.

 All official releases when tagged must always point to the current HEAD of a stable branch.

 TODO: Tags are used to trigger CI to deploy and publish new releases of the language specification.

 ### Release cycle